Manisha1808/car-defect-detection-ai/README.md

 Frontend runs on:

 http://localhost:3000

 Example Output

  The system produces:

-detected defect regions on the vehicle image
+1) detected defect regions on the vehicle image

-confidence scores for each detection
+2) confidence scores for each detection

-an AI inspection report summarizing the results
+3) an AI inspection report summarizing the results

-(Add screenshots here in your repo for better presentation.)

 Future Improvements